-A project of the National Consumer League, the National Fraud Information Center has tips and articles to help you recognize fraud and an online form to file a complaint.
+A project of the National Consumers League, the National Fraud Information Center has tips and articles to help you recognize fraud and an online form to file a complaint.

 BETTER BUSINESS BUREAU (BBB)

-Visit the BBB site to find your local BBB agency, read its extensive scams listings and check out charities before you give.
+Find your local BBB agency, read extensive scam listings and check out charities before you give.